MarwaBS/AI_Resume_Generator_Project/README.md

 ### Key Features

-1. Customizable Templates – Users can select from multiple resume styles to suit their industry and preferences.
-2. Auto-Formatting – Ensures consistent font sizes, alignment, and section spacing.
+1. Auto-Formatting – Ensures consistent font sizes, alignment, and section spacing.
-3. PDF Export – Allows users to download their resume in a professional PDF format.
+2. PDF Export – Allows users to download their resume in a professional PDF format.
-4. Live Preview – Instantly updates and previews changes before finalizing the resume.
+3. Live Preview – Instantly updates and previews changes before finalizing the resume.

 ### Usage and installation instructions